dart-lang/site-www/src/tools/diagnostic-messages.md

 ### sdk_version_set_literal

-_Set literals weren't supported until version 2.2, but this code must be able to run on earlier versions._
+_Set literals weren't supported until version 2.2, but this code is required to be able to run on earlier versions._

 #### Description